mfsch/MeshRasterization.jl/README.md

 # Compute Rasterized Representations of Polygon Meshes

-MeshRasterizations.jl provides functionality to compute a number of geometric quantities of a mesh for a large number of points, usually arranged in a Cartesian grid with regular or irregular grid spacing.
+MeshRasterization.jl provides functionality to compute a number of geometric quantities of a mesh for a large number of points, usually arranged in a Cartesian grid with regular or irregular grid spacing.